iwanalabs/econagents/README.md

 # Run the experiment (in a separate terminal)
 python examples/prisoner/run_game.py
 ```

-note: you still have to set up the connection to the agents.
+Note: you still have to set up the connection to the agents.

 ## Key Features